Jury Management Office

 - Display your summons:

-When reporting for jury duty, the summons should be shown to security staff located at the courthouse entrances.
+When reporting for jury duty, the summons should be shown to officers located at the courthouse entrances.
 This will allow you to bring in your cell phone and electronic devices.

 - Inform your employer: